Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/README.md

 ### **Typography**

-- The selected font for the whole project is [Helvetica](https://en.wikipedia.org/wiki/Helvetica)
+- The selected font for the whole project is [Poppins](https://fonts.google.com/specimen/Poppins) with [Sans-Serif](https://en.wikipedia.org/wiki/Sans-serif) as the fallback font in case, for any reason, the font will not be imported into the site correctly.

 ---